-- in 1964, the term “soul food” first appeared.
+- In 1964, the term “soul food” first appeared.

-How to celebrate
+How to take part

-When is Southern Food Heritage Day Celebrated in 2022?
+When is Southern Food Heritage Day Celebrated in 2023?

 Southern Food Heritage Day is devoted to celebrating cheerfulness and fun.
 It happens annually on October the 11th each year.